CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IItemStack.md

 #### Cap NBT

-get or set item's forge capability data.
-In most cases, stack tags already have done almost everything.
-You basically don't need this.
+Gets or Sets an item's forge capability data.
+In most cases, the tag of the stack has what you need, this is mainly for advanced use cases.

 | Method call                    | Returns                                                        |
 |-----------------------         | ------------------------------                                 |